DonSchenck/dotnet_docker_msa/README.md

 Note that we *do not* want to use the combination of `dotnet restore` and `dotnet run` in our Dockerfile.
 Rather, we want the bits in the docker image to match our compiled project *exactly*, with no chance of `dotnet restore` pulling down different bits.
 Hence, we publish the solution and then copy that into our docker image.

-You don't want bin, obj and project.lock.json in your Docker image; remove them:

-`./clean_up.sh`

 Now we can publish the solution:

 `dotnet publish -c Release -r rhel.7.2-x64`